michoo/kingfisher/README.md

 ## Basic Examples

-> **Note**  `kingfisher scan` detects whether the input is a Git repository or a plain directory—no extra flags required.
+> **Note**  `kingfisher scan` detects whether the input is a Git repository or a plain directory, no extra flags required.

 ### Scan with secret validation